metatatt/ai2main/README.md

 switching workstations:

-git pull branch-master
+git pull
 work on code...
 git add .
 git commint -m "xxxx"
-git push -u origin branch-master
+git push

+On branch branch-master
+Your branch is up to date with 'origin/branch-master'.

 -------------------------------
 git init